 Just as the Small Homes Service emerged at a time of great need, innovative design thinking and cross-sectoral partnerships are required to address the structural factors that have given rise to declining affordability.
 The Affordable Housing Matters Forum aims to inspire new solutions and advocate for a coordinated effort across disciplines to address the current housing crisis.

 We are interested in holding space for a robust, engaging, and informed discussion about strategies and models that can address the growing demand for affordable housing.
 Attendees will hear from local and interstate speakers who will traverse policy, design, research, architecture, construction, and investment to cultivate a cross-pollination of ideas and actions geared at changing the direction of Australia’s housing crisis.
 The event will bring together built environment professionals, students, and interested community members for a day of sharing, learning and conversation on how to create housing for all.

-Presented by the Robin Boyd Foundation and guest curator Jennifer Kulas the Affordable Housing Matters Forum is generously supported by the Office of the Victorian Government Architect and Brickworks Building Products.
+Presented by the Robin Boyd Foundation and guest curator Jennifer Kulas the Affordable Housing Matters Forum is generously supported by the Office of the Victorian Government Architect, City of Melbourne and Brickworks Building Products.

 Tickets include all sessions of the in person event to be held at Kensington Town Hall, morning tea and lunch.